ouafcode/API-File-Metadata-Microservice/README.md

-# File Metadata Microservice
+# 📁 File Metadata Microservice

-This is the boilerplate for the File Metadata Microservice project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/file-metadata-microservice
+This is a simple **File Metadata Microservice API** built with **Node.js**, **Express**, and **Multer**.
+It allows users to upload a file and receive metadata in response, such as file name, MIME type, and size.

+---

+## 🚀 Features

+- Upload a file via form (multipart/form-data)
+- Returns:
+  - Original filename
+  - MIME type
+  - File size (in bytes)
+- Handles file storage using `multer`
+- Serves a simple HTML form for testing the API

+---

+## 🛠️ Tech Stack

+- Node.js
+- Express.js
+- Multer
+- dotenv
+- CORS

+---